stactools-packages/noaa-nclimgrid/README.md

 - Minimum temperature (tmin) in degrees Celsius
 - Maximum temperature (tmax) in degrees Celsius

-The source monthly data is aggregated into into four netCDF files, one for each variable, and dates back to 1895.
-Each netCDF file is updated in place when data for a new month is available.
+The source monthly data is aggregated into four netCDF files, one for each variable, and dates back to 1895.
+Each monthly netCDF file is updated in place when data for a new month is available.
 The source daily data is aggregated into monthly netCDF files, with one file for each of the four variables, and dates back to 1951.
-The netCDF files for the current month are updated in place when data for a new day is available.
+The netCDF files for the current month of daily data are updated in place when data for a new day is available.

 ## STAC Examples